For school administrators, admissions and enrollment goals are always of primary concern.

 High-knownness teachers had personal connections with students (e.g., asked about students’ lives outside of school), put students at ease (e.g., encouraged them on difficult work), and shared in positive emotions (e.g., laughed together), whereas low-knownness teachers spent more time addressing perceived misbehavior and embarrassing or mocking students in front of the class.

-Moreover, one Gallup study found that student engagement and positive attitudes were significantly related to student academic growth.
+Moreover, one Gallup study found that student engagement and positive attitudes were significantly related to student academic growth and academic skills.

 The top quartile of student engagement consistently contained more students meeting and exceeding proficiency requirements.